How to Install and Use LZMA Compression on Linux

 tar -xf archive.tar.xz

-View the Contents of XZ Compressed Files
+Viewing Contents of Compressed Files

 xz -l filename.xz